GenAstro/Epicycle/AstroStates/docs/src/index.md

 The module offers multiple interfaces for transforming and storing states.
 Low‑level conversion functions (e.g., `cart_to_kep.jl`) can be used directly.
 A type system automatically provides concrete structs for each representation (e.g., `CartesianState`) and converts between all supported permutations.
 The `OrbitState` utility preserves type stability when the representation may change by storing the numeric state and a type tag in separate fields.
 The library supports automatic differentiation with ForwardDiff.jl and Zygote.jl.

-AstroStates is extensively tested against output from the General Mission Analysis Tool (GMAT) R2022a.
+AstroStates is tested against output from the General Mission Analysis Tool (GMAT) R2022a.

 References: